HeliumEdu/deploy/README.md

 Deployments will not work without an SSH key with permissions at `~/.ssh/id_rsa`, an inventory file for the environment in `ansible/group_vars`, and necessarily private configuration files (for instance, SSL certificates) in `ansible/private`.

-## Making a New Domain Environment
+## Making a New Environment Configuration

-Domain environment's are groups of hosts (or just one, if the environment is small enough) and their associated inventory files.
-For example, the deploy command in the section above, `bin/helium-cli deploy v0.1.0 qa` will only work if a `qa` group has been defined under the `ansible` folder with the necessary hosts and inventory files.
+Environment's are groups of hosts (or just one, if the environment is a small, all-in-one host) and their associated inventory files.
+For example, the deploy command in the section above `bin/helium-cli deploy v0.1.0 qa` will only work if a `qa` group has been defined under the `ansible` folder with the necessary hosts and inventory files.
 This process is described in more detail [here](ansible).